fetchai/jenesis/docs/index.md

-Jenesis is a command line tool for rapid contract and service development.
+Jenesis is a command line tool for rapid contract and service development for the Fetch.ai blockchain ecosystem and other CosmWasm-enabled blockchains.

 # Installation